Alias: Development/Delivery Team

 ✥ ✥ ✥

 Many great endeavors cannot achieve excellence through individual effort alone, and the greatest power in production comes from teamwork.
-Great individuals can produce great products, but starting with a single individual makes it difficult to scale later: each new person detracts from the effectiveness of everyone else on the team by about 25% for about 6 months (rule of thumb from James Coplien).
+Great individuals can produce great products, but starting with a single individual makes it difficult to scale later: each new person detracts from the effectiveness of everyone else on the team by about 25 percent for about 6 months (rule of thumb from James Coplien).
 Some products simply cannot realize greatness at the hands of a single individual; without good feedback it is easy to get blindsided.
-Experience shows that person-for-person, teams outperform individuals: Many hands make light work.
-While industry data shows a range of 10-to-1 in individual programmer to teams output, other data shows that some teams outperformed others by a factor of 2000-to-1.
+Experience shows that person for person, teams outperform individuals: Many hands make light work.
+While industry data shows a range of 10 to 1 in individual programmer to teams output (, pp. 567-574), other data shows that some teams outperformed others by a factor of 2000 to 1 (, p.
+42).

 On the other hand, it’s difficult to form a consensus direction across an overly large group, and too many cooks spoil the broth.
 A development department of handfuls of people can eventually achieve consensus but usually can do so only with long mutual deliberation and socialization.
 Such delay is intolerable in a responsive business.

 Organizations need to run on multiple cadences.
-One cadence may be the day to day work of creating a product another may be the longer cycles of working with the market.
-Role differentiation should primarily follow from variations in these cadences, according to the ‘‘Role Theory’’ chapter that in .
-History, experience, and inclination draws individuals to particular roles which may lead to problems for organizations because roles may not work to the needed cadences and the organization needs to work coherently.
+One cadence may be the day-to-day work of creating a product; another may be the longer cycles of working with the market.
+Role differentiation should primarily follow from variations in these cadences, according to the ‘‘Role Theory’’ chapter in (pp. 488-567).
+History, experience, and inclination draws individuals to particular roles, which may lead to problems for organizations because roles may not work to the needed cadences, and the organization needs to work coherently.

 Building on Stable Teams, create a Development Team that rallies around a product inspired by the Product Owner’s Vision, to deliver successive increments of that product through the Value Stream to its end users.
-The team is a bonding of around five collocated individuals — a Small Team — committed to working with each other towards a common goal.
+The team is a bonding of around five collocated individuals (see Collocated Team and Small Team) committed to working with each other towards a common goal.

 The team is autonomous: self-selected, self-organizing, and self-managing.
 Give the individuals a collective identity to realize the Product Owner’s Vision.
 The Product Owner can tell them: “This is your product: do it.”